redis/redis-doc/topics/protocol.md

 between an empty list and a different condition (for instance the timeout condition of the `BLPOP` command).

-Arrays of arrays are possible in REST.
+Arrays of arrays are possible in RESP.
 For example an array of two arrays is encoded as follows:

     *2\r\n